The Delekta Score, Explained

 Which sources does Delekta use?

-Four tiers: industry guides (Michelin, World's 50 Best, Guía Repsol, Macarfi), professional food media (Time Out, The Infatuation, Eater, Directo al Paladar, Condé Nast Traveler, and similar), major press (La Vanguardia, El País, El Mundo, Bon Viveur), and local food specialists (Barcelona-specific food blogs and community publications).
+Four tiers: industry guides (Michelin, World's 50 Best, Guía Repsol, Macarfi), professional food media (Time Out, The Infatuation, Eater, Directo al Paladar, Condé Nast Traveler, and similar), major press (La Vanguardia, El País, El Mundo, Bon Viveur), and local food specialists (city-specific food blogs and local community publications).
 Each tier carries different weight in the score.

 Does a Michelin star affect the Delekta Score?